CodeSignal/redux-rags/README.md

 that we want to query for data.
 So we'll want a `begin loading` action, so we can render a fancy loading spinner.
 Then we'll hit the endpoint, maybe it returns data, maybe we get an error.
 But we definitely stopped loading.
 And that's it.
 A mini-state machine that we redefined dozens of times.
+Repeating this pattern over and over again, re-creating similar Actions and Subreducers.

 But what if there were an easier way?
 What if we could define that mini state machine once and re-use the logic with each query?
 Well `redux-rags` is here to help clean up all the spilled copy-pasta from your redux boilerplate!